snozbot/fungus/Docs/command_ref/narrative_commands.md

 Description | System.String | Notes about the option text for other authors, localization, etc.
-Target Block | Fungus.Block | Block to execute when this option is selected Hide If Visited | System.Boolean | Hide this option if the target block has been executed previously Interactable | Fungus.Variables.BooleanData | If false, the menu option will be displayed but will not be selectable Set Menu Dialog | Fungus.MenuDialog | A custom Menu Dialog to use to display this menu.
+Target Block | Fungus.Block | Block to execute when this option is selected Hide If Visited | System.Boolean | Hide this option if the target block has been executed previously Interactable | Fungus.BooleanData | If false, the menu option will be displayed but will not be selectable Set Menu Dialog | Fungus.MenuDialog | A custom Menu Dialog to use to display this menu.
 All subsequent Menu commands will use this dialog.

 # Menu Timer # {#MenuTimer}
 Displays a timer bar and executes a target block if the player fails to select a menu option in time.

-Defined in Fungus.Commands.MenuTimer
+Defined in Fungus.MenuTimer

 Property | Type | Description
  --- | --- | ---
-_duration | Fungus.Variables.FloatData | Length of time to display the timer for
+_duration | Fungus.FloatData | Length of time to display the timer for
 Target Block | Fungus.Block | Block to execute when the timer expires

 # Portrait # {#Portrait}
 Controls a character portrait.

-Defined in Fungus.Commands.Portrait
+Defined in Fungus.Portrait

 Property | Type | Description
  --- | --- | ---